math-comp/math-comp/CONTRIBUTING.md

  - `mainSymbol_unaryPredicate`

 Where:
  - `mainSymbol` is the most meaningful part of the lemma.
-It generally is the head symbol of the right-hand side of an equation or the head symbol of a theorem.
+It generally is the head symbol of the left-hand side of an equation or the head symbol of a theorem.
 It can also simply be the main object of study, head symbol or not.
 It is usually either:
    + one of the main symbols of the theory at hand (e.g., it will be `opp`, `add`, `mul`, etc.) or
    + a special "canonical" operation, such as a ring morphism or a subtype predicate (e.g. `linear`, `raddf`, `rmorph`, `rpred`, etc.)